PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 The minimum age to kayak is 6 years old.

-Even if an operator has a web site, we recommend calling.
-Emails often go unanswered.
+Even if an operator has a web site, we recommend booking online or calling.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.